Scholarship and Grant Payments to International Students & Exchange Visitors

 Qualified Scholarship/Fellowship payment: A payment that is used for tuition, mandatory fees, books, or education costs that are required of all students in a course of instruction is excludable from taxable income under IRS code 117.

 Non-Qualified Scholarship/Fellowship payment: Payments for living expenses such as room and board or travel that only benefits the student’s education, and any amounts paid directly to the international student regardless of amounts due for tuition or fees.

 Substantial Presence Test (SPT): IRS test for special status of an international visitor for tax purposes only.
 Once an international visitor is inside the U.S. for a specifically counted number of days over the course of three years, they may become a “Resident Alien for Tax Purposes” (RAfTP).
-However, individuals who are in the U.S. under an F-1 or J-1 visa status are exempt from counting days for some years.
+However, individuals who are entered the U.S. with an F-1 or J-1 visa are exempt from counting days for some years.
 The University of Oregon uses a UONRA form to determine if the international student meets the SPT.
 If the SPT is met, then the RAfTP is treated the same as a U.S. person for tax purposes. https://www.irs.gov/individuals/international-taxpayers/substantial-presence-test